-Renter Profiles: Private.
+Renter Profiles: First, a renter must sign up to have his/her profile built.
+Sign up must occur at each property from which Renter seeks reporting.
+From there it is private.
 Access is limited to: (1) the renter themselves, (2) a landlord on our system who has a legally permissible reason consistent with the FCRA, i.e. you are applying to rent at one of their properties, and (3) OpenProperty for its own internal use or to comply with a valid government request.

 Money is top of mind for renters.
 Since landlords have leeway with lease-end charges greater transparency is long overdue.

+The following assumes a resident as well as the property participates – only participants are scored.
 Scores for renters and properties calculate similarly.
-The score for a landlord is based on the roll-up of its underlying properties.
+Management will also have a page that includes a “roll-up” of underlying properties and an average score across those properties.
 If there are zero lease-end charges related to the security deposit, both renter and property obtain a score of 5.00.
 Scores will be reduced consistent with the following ratio: a 0.05 reduction in a score for any charge or charges to the security deposit equivalent to 1% of the monthly rent, with the underwritten monthly rent being the greater of (a) $2,000 and (b) the highest actual monthly rent during the lease.
 For example, if the monthly rent were $2,000, a $100 cleaning charge would represent 5% of the monthly rent, thereby reducing the score from 5.00 to 4.75.
 Note that no reduction in a score will be made for a charge marked by the landlord as "no fault".
 A "no fault" charge means a charge for the payment of one or more utility bills for the final period of a rental as agreed to by the landlord and renter, e.g. every month a utility provider bills landlord who then passes individual bills through to renters with the expectation that after a renter moves out any final landlord-renter reconciliation will be handled out of the security deposit.

 Other notes and exceptions: